 Campari is the most popular Italian liquor made from aromatic herbs, plants, and fruits.

-Limoncello is a world-renewed Italian lemon flavoured liquor originating from southern Italy: the Bay of Naples, the Amalfi Coast and the Sorrento Peninsula.
+Limoncello is a world-renewed Italian lemon-flavored liquor originating from southern Italy: the Bay of Naples, the Amalfi Coast, and the Sorrento Peninsula.

 This classic sweet and citrusy in taste Italian liqueur is made by soaking lemon zests in neutral grain alcohol for months.
 Citrusy Limoncello is the most popular Italian liqueur!
 Limoncello is traditionally served chilled after dinner as a digestive.
 Zesty limoncello is among the most popular Italian after-dinner drinks in Italy.

 Although amaro in Italian literally means ‘bitter’, Amaro liquor is actually bitter and sweet in taste.

 This classic Italian liquor is made with grape brandy (grappa), herbs, and aromatics.
 Amaro contains from 15 to 40 % of alcohol on average.
 There are more than 50 brands of amaro liqueurs among which most popular are Ramazzotti, Montenegro, Sibila, Lucano, and Averna.